-PDF consists of a zero-lifetime component and two exponential components, all convoluted with the resolution function.
+The background PDF consists of a zero-lifetime component and two exponential components, all convolved with the resolution function.
 The decay-time distributions of the data, with fit projections overlaid, are shown in Fig. 1.
-The D^0 and D^+ lifetimes are measured to be $410.5 \pm 1.1 \pm 0.8$ fs and 1030.4 ± 4.7 fs, respectively [13].
+The D^0 and D^+ lifetimes are measured to be $410.5 \pm 1.1 \pm 0.8$ fs and $1030.4 \pm 4.7 \pm 3.1$ fs, respectively [13].
+The errors are statistical and systematic (all relevant effects are studied as summarized in Table 1), respectively.
 The results are consistent with their respective world average values [14].
-All relevant systematic effects are studied, and the corresponding uncertainties are summarized in the table 1.
-The total systematic uncertainties on D^0 and D^+ lifetime measurements are 0.8 fs and 3.1 fs, respectively.